-Tips for visiting the Tower of London in 2023
+Tips for visiting the Tower of London in 2024

-Visiting and getting inside the Tower of London is on every tourist’s bucket list when they come to London.
+Visiting and getting inside the popular attraction of the Tower of London is on every tourist’s bucket list when they come to London.
 The Tower of London’s lurid terrible history is a major part of my obsession with British history and I couldn’t wait to get inside the Tower of London.
 Yeah I know that sounds so dramatic but please this place has seen more tears and drama than any other in London so go with it.

 Funnily enough, some visiting tourists find the Tower of London, “boring, misogynistic, traumatic for children and terribly violent and upsetting for kids”.
 Guess they didn’t learn any history anywhere lol.